UND-ARC/IPCam/README.md

 # Chinese IP Camera Information Repository

 In this repo lives everything we know, have pulled off of, and plan to push onto a cheap Chinese IP Camera.

-If I ever acquire the link for purchasing the camera, I will put it here.
-Until then, I don't know where it came from.
+This appears to be the same camera as what I have: [Amazon link](https://www.amazon.com/DigiHero-Security-Detection-Office-Support-Android/dp/B077H3XRNM)

 ![img1](https://github.com/UND-ARC/IPCam/blob/master/side_1.jpg)
 ![img2](https://github.com/UND-ARC/IPCam/blob/master/side_2.jpg)